arkency/posts/posts/2015-05-15-using-domain-events-as-success-slash-failure-messages.md

   </figure>
 </p>

-## When you publish event when some code succeeded make sure you publish one also on it's failure
+## When you publish an event on success make sure you publish one failure also

 We had an issue recently with one of our internal gems used to handle all communication with external payment gateway.
 We are using gems to abstract bounded context (payments here) and to have abstract anti-corruption layer on top of external system's API.